International Student Applicants

 Whitman College requires international applicants whose first language is not English to submit an official score report for either the TOEFL, IELTS, or Duolingo.

 The institution code for Whitman is 4951.
 You will need this code when requesting official score reports for submission.

 The minimum required TOEFL scores are 560 on the paper-based exam or 85 on the internet-based exam.
 The minimum IELTS score is 7.0.
 The minimum Duolingo score is 110.
 The TOEFL, IELTS, or Duolingo can be waived if your first language is English OR if the primary language of instruction at your high school has been English.
 Exceptions beyond these cases are rare.

-Interviews for admission to Whitman College are not required.
+Interviews for admission to Whitman College are not required or encouraged for international students.
+We could never interview all of our international candidates, so out of fairness, interviews are purely informative and do not lead to any advantage in the admissions cycle.
+Your application is considered complete without them.
 International applicants who are not able to travel to Walla Walla for an interview have the option of completing an interview through InitialView or Vericant.

-For more information, please contact the international admission coordinator, Veronica Ortiz.
+For more information, please contact, Senior Associate Director of Admission, Veronica Ortiz.

 Whitman College is proud to be a partner with the Davis United World College Scholars Program.
 The Davis Scholarship program contributes $30,000.00 each year for four years to entering UWC graduates enrolling at Whitman College.

-Enrolling students from United World Colleges may also be eligible for a travel stipend that covers the cost of one round-trip ticket to Whitman College from their home country.
+Enrolling students from United World Colleges may also be eligible for a travel stipend that covers the cost of a one-way trip to Whitman College from their home country.

 Whitman College offers credit for certain scores on specified International Baccalaureate exams.
 Learn more about Whitman's IB credit policy by reviewing the Academics section of the college catalog.

 The Study in the States website with Homeland Security has good general information about student visas and what the requirements are to get a visa and maintain it once you are in the United States.

 The U.S. State Department can be very helpful in your college search and provides instructions and tips for obtaining a student visa and the location of U.S. embassies and consulates worldwide.